 Abstract

 This document proposes specification text for a Text Description Information SEI message based on agreements in HLS session.
+In the updated version all the changes agreed during presentation are included.

 Introduction

 The Technologies under Consideration for future extension of VSEI [1] document includes a copyright SEI and an AI marking SEI.
 Both these SEIs currently include a text string as the main syntax element which provides the corresponding copyright or AI marking information.
 Additionally, JVET-AG0184 proposed to embed text comments in a video bitstream via a new SEI.